smakecloud/skeema/README.md

         /**
          * Linting rules for diff
-         * Sett to false to disable linting for diff
+         * Set to false to disable linting for diff
          * See https://www.skeema.io/docs/commands/diff
          */
         'diff' => [